mertaybat/boardgamegeek-downloader/README.md

 recommended and required by boardgamegeek.

 The script will first create some necessary directories and create archives of your old runs.
-Then it will first download the first 249 html pages of ranked games from boardgamegeek.com.
-It will then generate a list of game ids that correspond to those 24900 games (every page contains 100 games).
+Then it will first download the first 251 html pages of ranked games from boardgamegeek.com.
+It will then generate a list of game ids that correspond to those games that have a rank.
 It will then download using the boardgamegeek XML api v.1 to download the xml data of these games.
 Finally it will run a small software program contained in the converter directory to convert all the xml data to json.
 It will generate 2 json files; one maps 1-1 to the xml data and another which is custom format used by the frontend application.